-The fliC gene in S. typhi has a unique sequence and size.
+The fliC gene in S. typhi has an unique sequence and size.
 The S.typhi H1 antigen consists of 2 serovars namely H1-d which is widespread in the world and H1-j which is only found in Indonesia.
-Both are encoded by the fliC gene that is on the bacterial chromosome, but the fliC gene that encodes the j antigen has deletion 251 bp which results in changes in shape in the antigen epitope of the flagel.12 The study by amplification fliC gene with primer LPW 1857 Forward and LPW 1857 Reverse showed DNA about 1260 bp using S. typhi isolates from Salatiga and different from 9 other strains about 1500 bp.13 Similar studies have also conducted the results showed that the flagellin fliC gene had a DNA band size of 1260 bp.^{12.14} Previous research conducted by results showed the flagellin fliC gene had a DNA size of 1260 bp.^{12.14} The purpose of this study was to detect contamination of S. typhi in grass-jelly from a traditional market in Semarang based on molecular detection by amplification of the fliC gene using PCR.
+Both are encoded by the fliC gene that is on the bacterial chromosome, but the fliC gene that encodes the j antigen has deletion 251 bp which results in changes shape in antigen epitope of the flagel 12.
+Darmawati and Prastiyanto, (2014) 13 study by amplification fliC gene with primer LPW 1857 Forward and LPW 1857 Reverse showed DNA about 1260 bp using S. typhi isolates from Salatiga and different from 9 other strains about 1500 bp.
+Similar studies were also conducted Lau et al., (2005) 14 and Baker et al., (2008) 12 results showed that the flagellin fliC gene had a DNA band size of 1260 bp.
+Previous research conducted by Lau et al., (2005) and Baker et al., (2008) results showed the flagellin fliC gene had a DNA size of 1260 bp.
+The purpose of this study was to detect contamination of S. typhi in grass-jelly from traditional market in Semarang based on molecular detection by amplification of the fliC gene using PCR.